Changing Leadership Training Providers | CLS

 Should you Change Leadership Training Providers?
 Four Ways to Tell

 Leadership is the foundation of your business.
-Without it, you’ve got nothing — no strategy, no culture, no success.
-It’s no wonder that your choice of leadership training provider is one of the most important business decisions you’ll make.
+Without it, you’ve got nothing.
+No strategy, culture or success.
+As such, your choice of a leadership training provider is one of the most important business decisions you’ll make.
 And, like any business partnership, it’s important that you regularly evaluate your relationship to be sure you’re getting results and value.
 If you’re not getting as much out of the relationship as you’d like, it may be time to consider a switch.

-So, how do you know when it’s time to cut ties?
 Changing leadership training providers can be challenging and isn’t something to take lightly.
-Not only must you sever the relationship with your current vendor (which can be awkward), but you must also spend valuable time researching replacements, forming new relationships and onboarding your new provider.
+Not only must you sever the relationship with your current vendor, but you must also spend valuable time researching replacements, forming new relationships and onboarding your new provider.

-The truth is, businesses change leadership training providers for the same reasons they change any other service provider.
+Businesses change leadership training providers for the same reasons they change any other service provider.
 It comes down to customer service, quality of product and overall value.
-Keep reading for four sure signs it’s time to consider a new leadership training provider.

 Ultimately, we’re all trying to sell something to someone.
 But any salesperson worth their salt will tell you that relationship-building comes first, and sales come next.
 Your relationship with your leadership training provider should not feel transactional.